thephpleague/route/application-strategy.md

 ~~~

 Whilst these are primitive and naive examples, it is good design to handle your request and response lifecycle in this way as you are fully in control of input and output.

+## Exception Decorators

+The `ApplicationStrategy` simply allows any exceptions to bubble out, you can catch them in your bootstrap process or you have the option to extend this strategy and overload the exception decorator methods.
+See [Custom Strategies](/custom-strategies).